Uniforms of the Royal Danish Army: Hussar

 The hussar uniform is only worn by the Mounted Squadron and officers of the hussar regiment on ceremonial occasions.
 The first hussars in Denmark, were Austrian mercenaries who worn their own national uniforms.
 With the creation of Denmark's own hussar regiment in 1762, the first version of the uniform was introduced, and has remained practically unchanged since 1870.
 Due to this fact, the uniform contains a pelisse and a sabretache, which is not found in any other uniform in the world.

 The blue dolman was introduced with the creation of the regiment in 1762, and saw a number of small changes, before being replaced with a simplified version, having fewer braids across the chest in 1870.

 The red pelisse was introduced in 1762, and was originally meant to protect the hussar from sabre cuts.
 The pelisse is worn over the left shoulder and exists in two different colours, Cardinal red for officers and crimson red for NCOs and enlisted.
 The difference in colour can be traced back to 1870, when the new dolman was introduced and the pelisse was removed from the uniform.
 Edward, Prince of Wales, being a big fan of the Danish hussar uniform, suggested to allow officers to continue wearing the pelisse, as they had to buy them privately in either case.
 The older model from before 1870, was from this point given to the NCOs and privates to be used until they were worn out.
 The NCO pelisse are said to still being "worn out" till this day.
 Both versions of the pelisse are provided with lanyards (called mantequets) used for holding the pelisse in place.

 The current light blue breeches with a white stripe along the outseam were introduced in 1822.
 The original pants in 1762 were also light blue, but between 1774 and 1822 different colors were used, yellow were however most common.

 The uniforms still possess the sabretache which is in the colours of the regiment, with the royal monogram.
 It is the only uniform in the world to still use it, and has been in use since the reign of Frederick V.

 In the beginning the hussars would wear a Flügelmütze, however, by 1774 it was replaced by a tall shako.
-Today's version of the shako is significantly shorter and is worn with a cordon and pompom made of tail hairs for NCOs and enlisted, officers have white buffalo hair.
+The modern shako is significantly shorter and is worn with a cordon and pompom made of tail hairs for NCOs and enlisted, officers have white buffalo hair.
 There are two colours of pompoms, red for the buglers in the drum and bugle corps, while the rest have white.